Cloth ISBN: 9781503608696

 "The value of The Technologized Investor goes far beyond its use as a deeply researched guidebook for how to integrate today's technology into every investment decision.
 It's a rallying cry for why doing so in the service of long-term vision isn't just crucial for good business, but for our world.
 The argument is presents is compelling, essential reading."

-—Eric Ries, CEO of The Long-Term Stock Exchange, author of The Lean Startup and The Startup Way
+—Eric Ries, CEO, The Long-Term Stock Exchange, author of The Lean Startup and The Startup Way

 "It's hero time!
 Saving the world by solving our era's seemingly intractable problems requires unlocking the full-power of innovative investment.
 Who would believe behind the superhero mask one would find an investor, let alone—even more difficult to fathom—an institutional investor.
 The authors offer a compelling, instructive resource and example-laden road map for developing and deploying the innovative technologized investment superpower hidden within even the most cautious investor or organization."